Friday, 29 May 2009

 Now my book ‘Juggle!’ is sitting in Zappo’s HQ in Nevada, I’ve been soaking up more information about Tony Hsieh and the story of Zappos.
 There’s a great interview and profile written by Max Chafkin in May’s issue of Inc. magazine.

-You can read the article online here
+You can read the article online here, but here are some extracts:

 Zappos & The Importance Of Books

 ‘At the conclusion of the tour, we are invited to peruse the company library, which is filled with multiple copies of two dozen business and self-help books.
 We are urged to take whatever grabs our fancy, a policy that applies to employees as well.
-Roberson explains that one of Zappos's core values is personal growth and that books are given out to help employees grow with the company
+Roberson explains that one of Zappos's core values is personal growth and that books are given out to help employees grow with the company’

 Zappos’ Focus On Hiring for Culture